 The objective of Choice Neighborhoods implementation grants is to transform neighborhoods of poverty into viable and sustainable mixed-income neighborhoods by revitalizing severely distressed public and assisted projects and by linking housing improvements with appropriate services, schools, public assets, transportation, and access to jobs.
-Choice Neighborhoods grants build upon the successes of public housing transformation under HOPE VI to provide support for the preservation and rehabilitation of public and HUD-assisted housing, within the context of a broader approach to concentrated poverty.
+Choice Neighborhoods grants build upon the successes of public housing transformation under HOPE VI to provide support for the preservation and rehabilitation of public and Department of Housing and Urban Development (HUD)-assisted housing, within the context of a broader approach to concentrated poverty.